 To ensure successful debugging, it is enough to specify the built-in web server port and accept the default settings that PhpStorm suggests for other debugger options.

-To set the built-in web server port
+Set the built-in web server port

-- Suppress calls to the files on the built-in server from other computers or from outside PhpStorm by clearing the Can accept external connections or Allow unsigned requests checkbox respectively.
+Suppress calls to the files on the built-in server from other computers or from outside PhpStorm by clearing the Can accept external connections or Allow unsigned requests checkbox respectively.

-- Choose the way to remove breakpoints, the default setting is Click.
+Choose the way to remove breakpoints, the default setting is Click.

-- On the Debugger.
-Data Views page under the Debugger node, configure advanced debugger options: enable or disable Inline Debugging, specify when you want to see tooltips with object values and expressions evaluation results, etc.
+On the Debugger.
+Data Views page under the Debugger node, configure advanced debugger options: enable or disable Inline Debugging, specify when you want to see tooltips with object values and expressions evaluation results, and so on.

 On the Debugger.
 Stepping page, specify the scripts to be skipped by the debugger.

 Starting a debugging session with your default Chrome user data